bongolegend/bricks-flask/README.md

 ### Testing your deployment locally

 * If  you want to run the GAE SDK dev server locally, run `dev_appserver.py --application=bricks-app app.yaml --port=5000`.
 `dev_appserver.py` exists in some random folder but for some reason it was on my path, as I could run it from my repo.
 If you get an error about Python 3 not being supported, that's just because dev_appserver.py is written in python 2.7.
-The dirty fix is to change the shebang (in the file) to call up the python3 interpreter.
+The dirty fix is to change the shebang in `dev_appserver.py` to call up the python3 interpreter.

 ### Managing your deployed app
 [Shut your app down](https://console.cloud.google.com/appengine/settings?project=bricks-app&serviceId=default) so it can't incur expenses.